theukedge/shortcodes-to-show-or-hide-content/readme.txt

 = How do I get the plugin to do "this"? =

-Check the Description tag for several examples showing what the plugin can do.
+Check the Description tab for several examples showing what the plugin can do.
 If you're still stuck, [open a support ticket](https://wordpress.org/support/plugin/shortcodes-to-show-or-hide-content), or [send me an email](http://www.theukedge.com/contact/ "Contact The UK Edge") and I'd be glad to help you out.

 = Something's not right.
 What should I do? =